koding/koding/docs/docs/using-github-in-stacks/index.md

 >You'll be asked to provide the following
 >
->Enter your Github
+>- Enter your Github
->Enter your Github Key [click here to generate one](https://github.com/settings/tokens/)
+>- Enter your Github Key [click here to generate one](https://github.com/settings/tokens/)
->SELECT THESE IN THE KEY:  [repo, admin:org, admin:public_key, user](http://take.ms/)
+>- SELECT THESE IN THE KEY:  [repo, admin:org, admin:public_key, user](http://take.ms/)
->Enter your private and public ssh key
+>- Enter your private and public ssh key

 Happy Koding!